AmanTyagi-ECE/Q-IoT-Quantum-Decoherence/README.md

   * `combined_simulation_code.ipynb` - A refactored, single-script execution of the entire simulation pipeline.

 ## Quantum Key Extraction & Middleware Networking
-We transitioned the theoretical Qiskit mathematical models into a functional, network-accessible cryptographic API to bridge the gap between simulation and physical hardware.
+I transitioned the theoretical Qiskit mathematical models into a functional, network-accessible cryptographic API to bridge the gap between simulation and physical hardware.

 ### Key Findings
 * **Wave Function Collapse:** Added measurement gates and executed single-shot simulations (`shots=1`) to force the quantum superposition to collapse into a definitive classical bit string (e.g., `00` or `11`).